IsraelChidera/IsraelChidera/README.md

 <p> ⚡ Fun fact: I love playing the piano </p>

 <h1>My Contributions</h1>
 <p> I write insightful and informative articles on topics related to web development and object-oriented programming languages.
-You can check out some of my articles <a href="https://www.freecodecamp.org/news/author/israelchidera/" target="_blank">here</a></p>.
-You can reach me via <a href="mailto:israelchidera54@gmail.com" target="_blank">Email</a> if you are sourcing for technical writers that can communicate technical ideas to a wide range of audiences, from fellow developers to business stakeholders
+You can check out some of my articles <a href="https://www.freecodecamp.org/news/author/israelchidera/" target="_blank">here</a></p>
+<p>You can reach me via <a href="mailto:israelchidera54@gmail.com" target="_blank">Email</a> if you are sourcing for technical writers that can communicate technical ideas to a wide range of audiences, from fellow developers to business stakeholders  </p>